The 5 Best Speakers for Church Sanctuary

 Where should a speaker be placed in your church sanctuary?

-It is also essential to ask for a professional’s advice about this matter.
-Speaker placement is different for every church, depending on your church’s construction.
-Other churches have floors, walls, and ceilings that are different from yours.
-So it is necessary to consider the structure of your church first.
+Other churches have floors, walls, and ceilings that are different from yours, so it is necessary to consider your church’s structure first.

 How do I aim my speakers in our church sanctuary?